Miami Ohio University Athletics

 - On the field, Kylie Adams and Maya Reed took fifth and ninth place, respectively, in long jump.
 Adams jumped 5.65 and Reed jumped 5.41.Â

 - Boule and Eterovich took fifth and seventh place in the pole vault invitational, both vaulting 3.80 meters.
-Addison Crichley placed third and vaulted a height of 3.66.
+Addison Crichley placed third and vaulted a height of 3.66, which is the ninth best pole vault for a RedHawk in program history.

 - In the high jump invitational, Ella Garvin placed seventh, jumping 1.71m.